colugomusic/stupid/README.md

 ```

 ### Caveats
-* Only one simultaneous writer thread is supported
+* Multiple simultaneous writer threads are not supported
 * All `stupid::Immutable`'s for a `stupid::Object` must be deleted before the `stupid::Object` is destructed

 ### Notes